vsrinivas/fuchsia/docs/garnet_repository_structure.md

 clients can link into their processes.
 Many of the libraries in this directory are defined in FIDL, which are language-agnostic definitions of interprocess communication protocols.
 However, this directory also contains manually implemented libraries in various languages.
+In these cases, both the headers and source files for these libraries are included in this directory.

-Libraries that are private implementation details of this repository should be in `lib/` instead.
+Libraries that are private implementation details of this repository (i.e., not part of this repository's public interface) should be in `lib/` instead.

 ### public/dart-pkg/